laino/gstatsjs/README.md

 # gstatsjs

 This is a fork of [eXponenta's gstatsjs](https://github.com/eXponenta/gstatsjs) that can be imported as a ES6 module.
 Additionally, it can be installed from [NPM](https://www.npmjs.com/package/gstats).
-No other modifications have been made (and none are planned).
 More informations [here](https://github.com/eXponenta/gstatsjs/pull/2).

+It also drops support of Pixi v4 in favor of v5.

 ```sh
 npm install gstats # for npm users